whatwedo/CrudBundle/docs/README.md

             # The class which will be returned with "Symfony\Component\Security\Core\Security::getUser"
             whatwedo\TableBundle\Entity\UserInterface: App\Entity\User
 ```
+Be sure to decide weather you want to save the user or not early in your project lifecycle.
+Depending on this config a different doctrine migration is provided.

 ### Tailwind and Webpack
 To give you full access over the build and look-and-feel of the application you install these dependencies in your project locally.